A new proof of Legendre's theorem on the Diophantine equation $ax^2+by^2+cz^2=0$: Introduction

-In this paper, we will describe another proof of this classical result using methods from quadratic forms.
-In fact, showing that conditions {\bf(A)}-{\bf(B)} are necessary is trivial, yet it's nontrivial to prove the sufficiency of these conditions; as of our approach, we first exploit Hasse invariant to determine the cases where \eqref{mainequation} has only the zero solution, and then we apply Jacobi symbol to exclude those cases.
-It's noteworthy that the result discussed in this paper is accessible to undergraduate students endowed with moderate knowledge of number theory.
+In this paper, we provide another proof of this classical result using methods from the modern theory of quadratic forms.
+It is easy to see the necessity of conditions {\bf(A)}-{\bf(B)}, but it is nontrivial to get the sufficiency of these conditions.
+For our approach, we shall prove this theorem through the Hasse-Minkowski principle.
+It is noteworthy that although Hasse invariant is often used to determine the existence of nonzero solutions of some given quadratic form over $\Q$, we nevertheless apply a relation between Hilbert symbol and Jacobi symbol to work out the case $p=2$ independently without resorting to Hilbert’s Reciprocity Law.
+This work is a directed undergraduate research outcome and accessible to students of some basic knowledge in number theory.